NirSeg/continual_train_nerf/README.md

 # continual_train_nerf
-writing a script in nerfstudio for continual training on a nerf
+Writing a script in nerfstudio for continual training on a NeRF.
 ___

 ## Installation process: